 Mandheling bean coffee is known for its low acidity and bold hints of dried fruit flavors, which the coffee inherits from the unique washed process it undergoes.

 If you’re looking for the best beans for a latte, this is a great place to start.

 Lavazza Gran Riserva Whole Bean Coffee

-This coffee bean blend has been sourced from the highlands of Central and South America and includes semi-washed Robusta beans that offer up just enough earthy bitterness against the slightly richer washed Arabica beans.
+This coffee blend has been sourced from the highlands of Central and South America and includes semi-washed Robusta beans that offer up just enough earthy bitterness against the slightly richer-washed Arabica beans.

 Estate Dark Roast Whole Bean 100% Kona Coffee

 In the world of coffee, nothing screams premium more than real Kona coffee.
 This particular bag from the Koa Coffee company is dark roasted to perfection resulting in a rich, thick, strong but smooth espresso shot with an impressive crema – perfect espresso beans for making a latte at home.